 When we asked 11-year-old Becky what she wants to be when she grows up, she responded instantly: “Famous!”
 When asked what she wanted to be famous for, she had more trouble deciding.
 It seems to be the norm for girls to aspire to “celebrity” with no real consideration for where that fame may come from.

-In a recent study by Girlguiding UK (PDF) (848 KB) 🔗, 37% of girls said they compare themselves to celebrities most of the time.
+In a 2018 study by Girlguiding UK (PDF) (2.1 MB)🔗, 37% of girls said they compare themselves to celebrities most of the time.